-But now let us compare the vastly different axiomatic formats of Euclidean geometry, as conceived by Euclid, David Hilbert, George Birkhoff, and-if there's time-we may also consider the viewpoint of the 'Erlangen Program' (regarding the formulation of Euclidean Geometry).
+The evolution of the notion of axiom, the changes in formulation, and use, is striking.
+Compare the vastly different axiomatic formats of Euclidean geometry, as conceived by Euclid, David Hilbert, George Birkhoff, (and we'll also briefly mention below the viewpoint of the 'Erlangen Program' at least as it connects with the formulation of Euclidean Geometry).